libreobjet/open-guide/motivation.md

 The state of design today
 -------------------------------------

-It seems like the the only thing that worries designers today is how to protect their work and their profits in the traditional way.
+It seems like the only thing that worries designers these days is how to protect their work and their profits in a very traditional way.
+You've also heard many times someone comes with a supposedly good idea, someone else will promptly say "you should patent it", as if this was the only way to deal with your creativity.

 ### Protection
-What we learn in school is all about protection of the design using patents and industrial design related right (model and drawings deposit), plus a bit of author's rights.
+What we learn in design schools is all about protection of the design using patents and industrial design related rights (model and drawing deposits, etc.).
+You might have also had courses on the author's rights.
 **ISSUE** : time limit, cost, territory limit

 ### Obsolescence
-Obsolescence is the state of being which occurs when an object, service, or practice is no longer wanted even though it may still be in good working order
+Obsolescence is the state of being which occurs when an object, service, or practice is no longer wanted even though it may still be in good working order.
 **ISSUE** : limited time of use, unreparability, waste, capitalism

 ### Copy